-Owning just a few individual stocks, for example, can be risky; if one performs poorly, the performance of your overall portfolio may suffer.
-That’s why mutual funds invest shareholder assets across many securities, to help reduce the risk to the fund if any one investment in the portfolio loses value.
-Of course, diversification cannot guarantee a profit or protect your portfolio from losses.
+Portfolio DiversificationMutual funds invest shareholders’ investments across many securities to help reduce the risk to the fund and exposure to any one security.
+Of course, diversification cannot guarantee a profit or protect your portfolio from loss.